Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Storage_1_create.rst

 Type conversion
 ****************
-Conversion between different data type is possible for Storage.
-Just like Tensor, call **Storage.astype()** to convert in between different data types.
+Conversion between different data types is possible for Storage.
+Just like Tensor, call **Storage.astype()** to convert between different data types.

-The available data types are the same as Tensor.
+The available data types are the same as for Tensor.

 * In python: